ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 local evts = {}

--- When a listener is setup, it gets add to the evts table
+-- When a listener is setup, it gets added to the evts table

 evts[#evts + 1] = Events.Connect("YourEvent", SomeFunction)
 evts[#evts + 1] = Events.Connect("YourOtherEvent", SomeOtherFunction)